kevlu123/VN-Patching-Tools/Ws2Explorer/Ws2Explorer/Docs/ws2explorer.filetypes.wipimagemetadata.md

 ### **Height**

-The height of the PNG image in pixels.
+The height of the image in pixels.

 ```csharp
 public int Height { get; set; }